criptic87/sporty-qa-assignment/docs/test_execution.md

 **Reproduction Steps:**
 1. Navigate to the application and note the match count shown in the list header (e.g. `"103 matches"`)
-2. Apply a date filter for a single specific day — observe the count label
+2. Apply a date filter for a single specific day and observe the count label
-3. Remove the date filter; apply an odds range filter — observe the count label
+3. Remove the date filter; apply an odds range filter and observe the count label
-4. Apply a combination of both filters — observe the count label
+4. Apply a combination of both filters and observe the count label

 **Expected:** The match count label should update to reflect the number of matches currently visible after filters are applied.
 For example, if a date filter reduces the visible list to 4 matches, the label should read `"4 matches"`.

 **Actual:** The count label always shows the unfiltered total (e.g. `"103 matches"`) regardless of which filters are active.
-The match list itself filters correctly — only the count label is incorrect.
+The match list itself filters correctly, only the count label is incorrect.

 **Business Impact:** Users receive misleading information about the number of available matches when filtering, reducing confidence in the filter functionality and the accuracy of the interface.